-As reflected in the table below, the minimum performance goals required to achieve a threshold payout of 50% reflect ROIC and profit growth of approximately 11% versus the prior year actual.
-The target performance goals required to achieve a payout of 100% reflect ROIC and profit growth of approximately 28% versus the prior year.
-The maximum performance goals, which reflect ROIC and profit growth of approximately 42% versus the prior year, were set at a stretch performance level that the Compensation Committee believed to be achievable.
+As reflected in the table below, to account for potential weather-related volatility, a threshold payout of 50% can be achieved at a ROIC and profit level that is approximately 8% below the prior year actual.
+The target performance goals required to achieve a payout of 100% reflect ROIC and profit growth of approximately 6.5% versus the prior year.
+The maximum performance goals, which reflect ROIC and profit growth of approximately 18% versus the prior year, were set at a stretch performance level that the Compensation Committee believed to be achievable.

-The consolidated Company-level performance goals and actual performance results for the 2013 fiscal year (with dollars in millions) were:
+The consolidated Company-level performance goals and actual performance results for the 2014 fiscal year (with dollars in millions) were:

-Metric Payout Level Performance Calculated Metric Weighting 50.0% 100.0% 150.0% 225.0% Results Payout % ROIC 25% 10.0% 11.5% 12.3% 13.4% 11.04% 84.7% Adjusted EBITA 75% \$296.8 \$341.0 \$364.7 \$394.6 \$348.5 115.8% Weighted Payout % 108.0%
+Payout Level Performance Weighted Metric Weighting 50.0% 100.0% 125.0% 175.0% 250.0% Results Payout % ROIC 25% 10.4% 12.0% 12.3% 12.8% 13.3% 12.5% 24.3% Adjusted EBITA 75% \$317.7 \$368.0 \$378.0 \$393.0 \$408.2 \$374.4 99.8% Overall W eighted Payou ıt % ••••• 124.1%

-Funding Trigger: The EIP design includes a funding trigger that is intended to ensure alignment between management and key stakeholders.
-Specifically, payouts under the EIP are subject to the Company remaining in compliance with the quarterly debt/EBITDA ratio requirement under its credit facility.
+Funding Trigger: Payouts under the EIP are subject to the Company remaining in compliance with the quarterly debt/EBITDA ratio requirement under its credit facility.

-Individual Discretionary Component: The EIP also includes a discretionary component to further distinguish individual performance.
+Individual Discretionary Component: The EIP also includes a discretionary component to further distinguish individual performance and to ensure we are rewarding the desired performance and behaviors.
 The Compensation Committee may exercise its discretion to adjust the total weighted incentive award calculated under the EIP for each plan participant based on various business factors, including individual performance.
 As a result, an individual participant could receive a total incentive payout that differs from the payout that would be calculated based solely on achievement of the performance metrics under this plan.

-For the 2013 fiscal year, 80% of the total weighted payout (the non-discretionary portion) for plan participants was determined based directly on achievement of the performance metrics, with the remaining 20% (the discretionary portion) awarded at the discretion of the Compensation Committee based on each NEO's performance during the fiscal year.
-For further discussion of the discretionary incentive amounts awarded to the NEOs for the 2013 fiscal year, see the Summary Compensation Table.
+For the 2014 fiscal year, 80% of the total weighted payout (the non-discretionary portion) for plan participants was determined based directly on achievement of the performance metrics, with the remaining 20% (the discretionary portion) awarded at the discretion of the Compensation Committee based on each NEO's performance during the fiscal year.
+For further discussion of the discretionary incentive amounts awarded to the NEOs for the 2014 fiscal year, see the Summary Compensation Table.